Sammy at Welcome Center

 • If you were Disqualified because of extenuating circumstances beyond your control (federal regulations specify these as one time events such as ‘student illness or injury, or death of a relative') AND your situation has changed to allow you to demonstrate satisfactory academic progress, you may submit a Satisfactory Academic Progress (SAP) Appeal form.
 Keep in mind students are only allowed one appeal on file.
 Official supporting documentation explaining the extenuating circumstances is required or your appeal will not be considered.
 Appeals are completed through MyVerify.

-If you are on a Probation due to your Maxtime appeal and do not meet Minimum Standard Requirements and/or you have reached the end of your comprehensive educational plan time period, your status will go back to disqualified.
+If you are on Probation after a MaxTime appeal was approved and fall below the required SAP guidelines, or you have reached the end of your comprehensive educational plan time period, your status will go back to Disqualified.

 For more information, visit our Satisfactory Academic Progress (SAP) page.

-Dropping a class can result in SAP problems and/or Overpayment issues.
-Depending on your current SAP status you may be placed on Financial Aid Warning, Disqualification, or become Ineligible.
+Dropping a class can result in falling into bad SAP status or receiving an overpayment that could.
+Depending on your current SAP status you may be placed on Warning, Disqualification, or Ineligible status.
+We recommend checking in with our office before dropping a class.

 See our Satisfactory Academic Progress (SAP) page for complete information on SAP policy and statuses.